 SECTION 501.
-MODIFYING OR VACATING BY AGREEMENTSECTION 502.
+MODIFYING OR VACATING BY AGREEMENT.
+SECTION 502.
 MOTION TO MODIFY

 [ARTICLE] 6

 MISCELLANEOUS PROVISIONS

 SECTION 601.
-UNIFORMITY OF APPLICATION AND CONSTRUCTION 31
+UNIFORMITY OF APPLICATION AND CONSTRUCTION 29

-SECTION 602.
+[SECTION 602.
 SEVERABILITY.]
-31

 SECTION 603.
-TRANSITION 31
+TRANSITION 30

 [SECTION 604.
 REPEALS; CONFORMING AMENDMENTS.]
-32
+30

 SECTION 605.
-EFFECTIVE DATE
+EFFECTIVE DATE.

 1 UNIFORM PRETRIAL RELEASE AND DETENTION ACT

 2 [ARTICLE] 1

 3 GENERAL PROVISIONS

 4 SECTION 101.
 SHORT TITLE.
 This [act] may be cited as the Uniform Pretrial

 5 Release and Detention Act.

 6 Comment

-7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 Pretrial Release and Detention.
+7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 Pretrial Release and Detention.
 This Act presents a framework to guide judicial determinations about whether and how to restrict the liberty of individuals accused of crime during the pretrial phase.
 The Act responds to widespread recognition that high arrest rates and reliance on secured bonds ("money bail") have resulted in unjust and untenable rates of pretrial detention of individuals who lack the means to satisfy bonds.
 Conversely, individuals with ample resources may purchase freedom even if they pose high flight risks or other relevant threats.
-The Act is intended to replace a state's existing statutory law regulating determinations to release or detain individuals pretrial, except certain laws pertaining to related matters, as specified by Section 103, infra.
-The Act offers an approach to pretrial release and detention decisions that synthesizes points of consensus among contemporary courts, legislatures, pretrial policy experts, scholars, and advocates.
+The Act offers an approach to pretrial release and detention determinations that synthesizes points of consensus among contemporary courts, legislatures, pretrial policy experts, scholars, and advocates.
 Its core animating principle is that the state may restrict an accused person's liberty only to the extent necessary to satisfactorily protect the state's relevant interests during the pretrial period: the appearance of the accused at court proceedings, public safety, and the integrity of the judicial process.
 Article 2 deals with the officer on the beat.
 It offers a template for limiting arrest to situations in which a custodial seizure is necessary to initiate prosecution.
 Article 3 provides courts with a framework for release determinations of those individuals who are arrested and not released from stationhouses.
 Article 4 details the process and standards for authorizing continued detention pending trial.
 At each step, the Act requires that any restraint on the accused person's liberty be the least-restrictive measure necessary to adequately protect the state's relevant interests.

-29 30 31 32 33 In drafting the Act, the Drafting Committee has drawn on the American Bar Association's PRETRIAL RELEASE STANDARDS (2007); the National Association of Pretrial Services Agencies' PRETRIAL RELEASE STANDARDS (2020 Edition); the current statutory regimes in the District of Columbia, New Jersey, New Mexico, and the federal system; and the work of countless scholars and advocacy organizations.
+27 28 29 30 31 In drafting the Act, the Drafting Committee has drawn on the American Bar Association's Pretrial Release Standards (2007); the National Association of Pretrial Services Agencies' Pretrial Release Standards (2020 Edition); the current statutory regimes in the District of Columbia, New Jersey, New Mexico, and the federal system; and the work of countless scholars and advocacy organizations.

-34 35 36 37 38 39 40 The term "bail".
+32 33 34 35 36 37 38 39 40 The term "bail".
 The Act does not use the word "bail" because that term creates needless confusion.
 For centuries, "bail" referred to the process of release after arrest, typically conditioned on an unsecured pledge of a personal surety.
 Holland v.
 Rosen, 895 F.3d 272, 291 (3d Cir.
 2018), cert. denied, 139 S. Ct.
 440 (2018); see also Timothy R. Schnacke, FUNDAMENTALS OF BAIL 114 (2014).
-As American jurisdictions came to rely more heavily on secured bonds and commercial sureties, the process of bail became so closely associated with
+As American jurisdictions came to rely more heavily on secured bonds and commercial sureties, the process of bail became so closely associated with secured bonds that many courts and stakeholders now use the word "bail" to signify a secured bond (or "money bail" or "cash bail").
+But that usage is far from universal.
+The Supreme